Skip to content

 Clear Expectations for Both Parties

 Without an SLA, the relationship with your IT provider is based on subjective perceptions.
-You think they take too long; they think they are responding reasonably.
+You think they are taking too long; they believe they are responding reasonably.
 With an SLA, there are concrete numbers that eliminate ambiguity.

 Business Protection

-An SLA guarantees that critical incidents receive the urgency they deserve.
-When a system outage is costing you money every minute, you cannot depend on the provider’s goodwill: you need a written commitment.
+An SLA guarantees that critical incidents are attended with the urgency they deserve.
+When a downed system is costing you money every minute, you cannot rely on the provider’s goodwill: you need a written commitment.

 Cost Control

 Knowing exactly what is included in the service protects you from surprise invoices.
-The SLA should specify which services are covered and which are billed separately:
+The SLA should specify what services are covered and which are billed separately:

 • Included: incidents, preventive maintenance, monitoring, updates